MewsSystems/FuncSharp/README.md

 #### Morphisms

 Simplistic implementation of finite morphisms between two types.
-Isomorphisms can be used as a consise representation of a bidirectlional mapping that is in .NET traditionally represented as two dictionaries.
+Isomorphisms can be used as a consise representation of a bidirectlional mapping that is in .NET traditionally represented as a pair of dictionaries.

 ## Traits